As the descriptive approach is said to be prevailing, the prescriptive approach is how it should be.

-The prescriptive approach provides a uniform standard of ethics and values for the entire community which provides a better discipline and social norms.
+The prescriptive approach provides a uniform standard of ethics and values for the entire community, providing a better discipline and social norms.

 The disadvantage of the Prescriptive Approach

-The prescriptive approach shuts down the novelty and creativity from the students since books are designed on a singular theme.
+The prescriptive approach shuts down the students’ novelty and creativity since books are designed on a singular theme.

-The information and knowledge changes rapidly and textbooks soon are outdated.
+The information and knowledge change rapidly, and textbooks are soon outdated.

-The students are tested for only factual knowledge and books do not cater for the background knowledge of the students.
+The students are tested for only factual knowledge, and books do not cater to their background knowledge.